 During the preliminary inspection, take a tour with the tenant through the property.
 Take note of any damages.
 Your tenant may regard some of the damages are minor.
 If so, they should indicate it on the checklist.
 This will help avoid confrontation later on.

 Never allow your tenant to leave without disclosing their forwarding address.
 It comes in handy when future disputes arise, such as debt collection.
+Whether it be in Dubai or abroad, be sure to ask and file it in a safe place.

 The final inspection should happen almost immediately after the tenant move-out process.
 This allows time to find undocumented damages.

 The key is to ensure that the occupant leaves your property exactly the way they found it.
 If you use a company such as Blueground to act as your tenant, you won’t ever have to worry about final inspections.
 Blueground ensures that everyone staying in your space is highly vetted.
 They take care of the entire inspection process for you.
+We ensure that your apartment will be delivered back in the same condition after initial maintenance.

 Don’t leave any stone unturned.
 If the tenant still has furniture inside the house, move it aside.
 Someone may try to hide a big stain on the carpet by simply placing a TV stand over it.
 Check that the drains are working, cupboards are empty, and nothing has been left lying around.